mdodis/OpenSolomonsKey/README.md

 with the penetration vector, maybe if a problem should arise in the future, I'll add some more checks (swept collision).

+### Configuration
+I've chosen to do cofiguration at compile time, meaning all the locations (relative) of the resources that cannot be embedded easily in the executable are predefined, as well as all the animations.
+To change an animation, you'd have to compile the whole thing again, but it shouldn't take long.

+I really don't want to have to deal with where config files should be put in either of the two currently supported platforms, so I've generated this ugly macro based method of doing configuration in input.h and resources.cpp.

 ## Notes:

 * Jump: 2 + 1/3 blocks, goes inside the last block, but without colliding